 We're on a mission to do what we can to teach our kids about being environmentally friendly, and we're starting by being more mindful about how much water we're using...

-What with it being World Earth Day, we’ve been thinking about Mother Earth and all the ways we can help her out.
+What with it being World Water Day today, we’ve been thinking about Mother Earth and all the ways we can help her out.
 And that includes changing our habits to help save water here in Singapore.
 Not only will thinking more about water conservation help teach our kids about the environment, but it will also save us some money too!
-Win win!
+Win-win!

 1. Turn OFF the tap